pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![Organizer settings page, on the privacy tab, showing input fields for the URLs to a privacy policy in different languages, a large blue box with legal info, and prefilled text fields for the privacy settings dialog](../assets/screens/organizer/privacy.png)

 On the "privacy" tab, we have to provide an URL pointing to our privacy policy for each language we activated.
-The default dialog text and button labels for the cookie consent banner should already be filled out, but can be adapted if necessary.
+The default dialog text and button labels for the cookie consent banner should already be filled out, but can be adjusted if necessary.

-pretix itself only ever sets cookies that are required to provide the service requested by the user or to maintain an appropriate level of security.
+pretix itself only ever sets cookies that are essential for providing the service requested by the user or to maintain an appropriate level of security.
-Therefore, cookies set by pretix itself do not require consent in all jurisdictions that we are aware of.
+Therefore, cookies set by pretix itself do not require consent in any jurisdiction we are aware of.
 The settings on the "privacy" tab will only have an effect if we use plugins that require additional cookies and participate in our cookie consent mechanism.

 !!!
 Warning

-    Ultimately, it is your responsibility to make sure you comply with all relevant laws.
+    It is ultimately your responsibility to ensure compliance with applicable legislation.
-    We try to help by providing these settings, but we cannot assume liability since we do not know the exact configuration of your pretix usage, the legal details in your specific jurisdiction, or the agreements you have with third parties such as payment or tracking providers.
+    We try to help by suggesting these settings, but we cannot assume liability since we do not know the exact configuration of your pretix usage, the legal details in your specific jurisdiction, or the agreements you have with third parties such as payment or tracking providers.

 ## Activation

 Our organizer account has to be activated before any of our ticket shops can go live.
 Our account is going to be reviewed manually by the pretix team as soon as we have provided all necessary information for correspondence and billing.

-In order to do that, we are going to navigate to [Organizer]→"Settings"→"Billing settings".
+To enter this information, we are going to navigate to [Organizer]→"Settings"→"Billing settings".
 The topmost field on the "general" tab is labeled "primary contact person".
 We are going to enter the name of a real person within our organization so the pretix team knows whom to contact if there is an issue with our account.
 We will enter their email address and phone number in the fields below.